 and gallery, rising from a 1-story keeper's house.
 Building painted

 white, lantern red.
-A photo is at right, and Google has a satellite view.
+A photo is at right, and Google has a satellite view and Jorge Silva's photo sphere taken on the gallery of the lighthouse.
 The lighthouse was

 restored in 1994.
 Located on heights on the south side of the Ilhéu das Rolas, a small island off

 the southern tip of the island of São Tomé.
 (Gago Coutinho was a Portuguese geologist who proved that the Equator bisects the island.)
 Accessible

 only by boat.
 Site open, tower apparently open.
 ARLHS SAO-009; Admiralty D4241; NGA 25204.